ahmadmdabit/ai-native-developer/chapters/04-context-engineering.md

 By the end of this chapter, you will be able to:
 *   Distinguish between *Prompt Engineering* (instructions) and *Context Engineering* (information retrieval).
 *   Apply techniques like **Chunking** and **Metadata Injection** to improve AI relevance.
-*   Implement specific context patterns for debugging and code extension.
+*   Implement specific context patterns, including **Context-Aware Error Handling**, to debug complex issues.
 *   Manage the trade-offs between context depth, token cost, and the "Lost in the Middle" phenomenon.

 ---